OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Credit: wikimedia.org

-A lot of forums are flooded with the question ‘what type of OBD is my car?’ to know this, you need to check the nameplate or the sticker under the hood.
+A lot of forums are flooded with the question ‘what type of OBD is my car?’.
+To know which OBD system your car uses, you need to check the nameplate or the sticker under the hood.
 It will tell you if your car is OBD2 or OBD1 compliant.

-Other than that, if you know the model and year of manufacture then you can identify the OBD system your car supports.
+Other than that, if you know the model and year of manufacture then you can identify the OBD system your car supports pretty easily.

 • Cars made before 1996: OBD1 compliant.